Nicola Carboni

 prof_pic.jpg

-Hi, I’m Nicola Carboni, an Assistant Professor in Information Science at the University of Illinois at Urbana-Champaign.
-I work at the intersection of knowledge representation and data analysis, using computational methods for modelling, integrating, and interpreting historical and cultural data.
-My current work focuses on the spatiotemporal analysis of exhibition information and the investigation of temporal and spatial variables in literary sources.
-I previously worked on image globalization, the semantic exploration of iconographical patterns, and the data-driven analysis of Burckhardt’s epistolary corpus.
-Before joining the University of Illinois, he held position as Postdoctoral Researcher in Digital Humanities at the University of Geneva, Digital Humanities Fellow at the iTatti Harvard Center for Italian Renaissance Studies, and Research Fellow and Semantic Architect for the Swiss Art Research Infrastructure (SARI) at the University of Zurich.
+Hi, I’m Nicola Carboni, an Assistant Professor in the School of Information Sciences at the University of Illinois at Urbana-Champaign.
+I work at the intersection of documentation and computation, and my research integrates data science and knowledge representation to make heritage data more accessible and interpretable.
+Currently, I am codifying, documenting, and tracing Renaissance visual vocabularies, investigating spatiotemporal patterns in literary sources, and using retrieval-augmented generation systems for querying cultural heritage knowledge graphs.
+I previously worked on using data and network science to study image circulation, developing semantic frameworks to document iconographic patterns in built heritage, and applying computational methods to analyze Burckhardt’s epistolary corpus.
+Before joining the University of Illinois, I held positions as a Digital Humanities Fellow at the iTatti Harvard Center for Italian Renaissance Studies, Postdoctoral Researcher in Digital Humanities at the University of Geneva, and Research Fellow and Semantic Architect for the Swiss Art Research Infrastructure (SARI) at the University of Zurich.

 I completed my PhD in Engineering, on the topic of conceptualization and semantic description in digitized tangible/intangible content at NTUA (National Technical University of Athens) in conjunction with the MAP Laboratory at the CNRS (National Research Center of France) where he was also previously appointed Marie Curie Early Stage Research fellow.